 On February 27, 2018, Rob was sworn in as a senator representing the province of Ontario.
-Since then, he has been working on several issues of importance to Canadians through his role and is a member of the Standing Committees on Agriculture and Forestry; Social Affairs, Science and Technology; Rules, Procedures and the Rights of Parliament; and, the Joint Committee on the Library of Parliament.
+Since then, he has been working on several issues of importance to Canadians through his role, and is the Chair of the Standing Committees on Agriculture and Forestry, and a member of Rules, Procedures and the Rights of Parliament and the Joint Committee on the Library of Parliament.

-Rob and his wife Julie live north of Fergus, ON and have four grown children and two grandsons.
+Rob and his wife Julie live north of Fergus, ON and have four grown children and three grandsons.

 One of Senator Black's favourite parts of being a senator is meeting with youth.
 He often visits schools, hosts classes at the Senate, and attends other youth leadership events where he speaks to the students about the role of the Senate.
 Any teacher or group leader interested in having Senator Black visit their class is welcome to get in touch with his office.